Cosmology with Supernova Encore in the lensing cluster MACS J0138$-$2155 -- Spectroscopy with MUSE: Spectroscopic redshift measurements

 \section{Spectroscopic redshift measurements}

 In order to obtain redshift measurements for as many sources as possible, we followed the method described in Sect.
 2.2 of \citet{caminha23}.
-We first extracted the spectra of all \textit{JWST} detections in order to measure their redshifts.
+We first extracted the spectra of all JWST detections in order to measure their redshifts.
 In this step, we adopted circular apertures with a $0.8''$ radius to obtain one-dimensional spectra of all objects.
 We carefully inspected all spectra, and in the cases with continuum detection we cross-correlated the data with templates in order to obtain precise redshift measurements.
 With the help of spectral template matching of different galaxies, as well as the identification of emission lines (such as [OII], Balmer lines, Lyman-$\alpha$, and UV carbon lines), we built our redshift catalogue.
 We assigned a quality flag (QF) to each redshift measurement, following \cite{balestra16} and \cite{caminha16}, which quantifies its reliability: ‘insecure’ (QF = 1), ‘likely’ (QF = 2), ‘secure’ (QF = 3), or ‘based on a single emission line’ (QF = 9).
-The quality flag QF = 9 can be considered as secure since the MUSE spectral resolution allows us to distinguish the shape or doublet nature of narrow emission lines (e.g. Lyman-$\alpha$ and [OII]).
+The QF = 9 can be considered as secure since the MUSE spectral resolution allows us to distinguish the shape or doublet nature of narrow emission lines (e.g. Lyman-$\alpha$ and [OII]).
 In a second step, we performed a blind search in the MUSE data cube for emission lines that are not associated with a photometric detection.
 For instance, many Lyman-$\alpha$ emitters have no optical or near-infrared photometric counterpart \citep[see e.g.][]{delavieuville19,wisotzki18,claeyssens22,thai23}.
 This search is done using a combination of automatic detection on narrow-band images built from the data cube and a visual inspection.
 In total, 17 emitters (mainly Lyman-$\alpha$) are detected in this step.

 The full spectroscopic sample contains 107 reliable (i.e. likely or secure, $\rm QF \ge 2$) redshift measurements of extragalactic objects, two are foreground ($z < 0.324$) objects, 58 are at the cluster redshift ($0.324 < z < 0.349$; see Sect. \ref{sec:cmemb}), including 50 cluster member galaxies, 47 redshift measurements are in the cluster background ($z > 0.349$; see Sect. \ref{sec:back}), out of which we identify 13 lensed multiple images from four background emitters.
+The redshift catalogue is summarised in Table \ref{tab:z_muse}.